call518/OpenStack-on-Kubernetes/README.md

 ## System Env. & Arch.

-** IF MULTIPLE COMPONENT PROVISIONING IS NEEDED, THEN PHYSICAL MACHINES ENVIRONMENT IS RECOMMENDED.**
+**(Note) IF MULTIPLE COMPONENT PROVISIONING IS NEEDED, THEN PHYSICAL MACHINES ENVIRONMENT IS RECOMMENDED.**
-(Note) VM Env is so slow, and sometimes NFS I/O hang and failed.
-So if tutorial is in VM, I recommended running one replica=1.
-(Recommended Back-end Storage is CEPH.)

 ### System Diagram